 - We were co-sponsors of the third annual High School Career Day.

-- We donated over $700 to our club sponsored Boy Scout troop 119.
+- We provide financial assistance to our club sponsored Boy Scout troop 119.

-- We continued our $2,000 annual club support with members providing maintenance for our unique and wonderful Cottage Home.
+- Our members support providing maintenance to our unique and wonderful Cottage Home.
 This home provides a place for foster children.
 It is especially important as one of the few facilities in the county to provide a place for siblings who would otherwise have to be separated into different foster homes.

 - Our members participated in the Salvation Army Bellringer program.

-Our club members supported our club winner who went on to win the Zone and Region contests and participated in the District contest allowing her to win additional scholarship monies.
+Our club members supported our club winner who went on to win the Zone and Region contests and participated in the District contest allowing the club winner to win additional scholarship monies.

 - We held the annual Ventura County East-West All Star High School Football game and, as a prelude, we sponsored the All Star Football banquet for the players and their families prior to that.
-We raised $10,700 and awarded some $4,000 in scholarships.
+We awarded more than $4,000 in scholarships.

 Some of the other organizations benefiting from our charities this year: